 At the hearing, any party may appear in person or by agent or by attorney.
 The BZA may reverse or affirm, wholly or partly, or may modify the order, requirement, decision or determination appealed.
 The concurring vote of three members of the Board shall be necessary to reverse any order, requirement, decision or determination.
 (County Code, 24-2104)

-All variance, appeal or conditional use permit requests must be filed on the official form.
+All variance, appeal or conditional use permit requests must be submitted through Build Henrico.
 Applications are processed according to a schedule of deadlines and public hearing dates, which is published each year.
 The County is required to advertise applications in the Richmond Times-Dispatch and mail notices to the owners of all adjoining property.

 The fee covers a portion of the cost of advertising, researching, reviewing and processing the application.
 If an application is withdrawn before the advertisement is prepared, the County may refund part of the fee.
 After the advertisement has been prepared, the fee cannot be refunded.